Our history is best organized around the pastors who have led us for more than a century.

 Dr. R.L.
 Holmes brought to completion the vision of a new place of worship, and on February 13, 1949, a record 473 people marched down Lee Avenue to the building that would serve the church for 50 years.

 The Sanders Years, 1959 – 2006

 Evangelistic commitment and aggressive expansion of facilities under Perry Sanders characterize this period.
-Outreach is enhanced through a television ministry and a strong music ministry led for 38 years by Luther Burney.
+Outreach was enhanced through a television ministry and a strong music ministry led for 38 years by Luther Burney.
 A prayer ministry, Christian school, and other ministries extended the church’s witness in Acadiana.
 For more about the life and ministry of Perry Sanders, click here.

 The Horn Years, 2005 – 2019

 In the fall of 2006, Dr. Steve Horn unveiled Vision71:, based on Psalm 71:14 – 19, as a long-range plan for the church to take “the same gospel… to the next generation…until all the nations know…all for God’s glory.”
 During his first few years as pastor, a contemporary worship service and third Sunday School were added, two additional educational/fellowship buildings were completed, First Baptist Christian School expanded to include a High School, and the relationship with the University of Louisiana at Lafayette was strengthened.
 Strong Bible teaching, both from the pulpit and in the classroom are central to his ministry, and missions involvement locally and globally are the focus of our efforts.